open-policy-agent/opa/docs/new/docs/management-status.md

 ---
 title: "Status"
-kind: management
-weight: 4
 ---

 OPA can periodically report status updates to remote HTTP servers.
-The updates contain status information for OPA itself as well as the [Bundles](../management-bundles) that have been downloaded and activated.
+The updates contain status information for OPA itself as well as the [Bundles](./management-bundles) that have been downloaded and activated.

 OPA sends status reports whenever one of the following happens: